swyxio/brain/A - Writing/The Investment Case for Temporal.md

 - [Netflix reported](https://youtu.be/LliBP7YMGyA?t=197) running 500k workflows a *day* in Oct 2021 and projected 1m a day by end 2021
 - [Stripe hasn't disclosed](https://www.youtube.com/watch?v=Crkcr1S-NSc) any numbers, but have posted [a second job for their Workflow Engine team](https://stripe.com/jobs/listing/infrastructure-engineer-developer-productivity-workflow-engine/2964407) this year.

-The natural position of Temporal as a primary tool for the rising [Platform Engineer](https://twitter.com/danielbryantuk/status/1494614250567966732) to provide an independently scalable stateful reliability primitive (bundling queues, databases, timers, gateways, encryption etc.) means that the biggest cost of adoption is paid by the first user.
-Every subsequent user after that has a much lower cost to
+The natural position of Temporal as a primary tool for the rising [Platform Engineer](https://twitter.com/danielbryantuk/status/1494614250567966732) to provide an independently scalable stateful reliability primitive (bundling queues, databases, timers, gateways, encryption etc.) means that the biggest cost of adoption is paid by the first production user.
+Every subsequent user after that has a much lower cost to adopt Temporal, because most of the deployment and integration niggles have been worked out.
+And once the code has been run and is running reliably, the long running and repetitive nature of this workload means there is very little incentive to churn.

-At minimum this should mean that user acquisition/organic growth should be strong for several years, and in terms of monetization it's quite possible to see Net Dollar Retention north of 200% in the first few years of implementation, which is world-beating.
+At minimum this should mean that user acquisition/organic growth should be strong for many years, and in terms of monetization you could see Net Revenue Retention north of 200% in the first few years of implementation, which is world-beating ([110% is good, 130% is great](https://www.lennysnewsletter.com/p/what-is-good-retention-issue-29?utm_source=url), Snowflake is 160-180%, though these numbers are for more mature companies).

 ## Why Temporal will be worth 10b

+Let's level-set here on what it takes to be a ~10b software company in 2022:

+- New Relic: 4b valuation, 750m revenue +20% yoy
+- Elastic: 8b valuation, 730m revenue +40% yoy
+- Confluent: 14b valuation, 390m revenue +70% yoy
+gitlab 11b
+hashicorp 11b
+splunk 20b

 * as code - datadog case study

 enterprise services
 fully fledged cloud

-new relic 5bn
-elastic 9b
-confluent 15b
-gitlab 11b
-hashicorp 11b
-splunk 20b

 ## Why Temporal could be worth 100b